Damn That's a Small Mac.

 Damn.
 I want the iPod touch all the more now.
 You feel like you’re playing with something from the future.

-12 August 2007, early evening
+12 August 2007, evening time

 Why doesn’t undo work at all in iTunes?
 Erase a song from a playlist and that’s that.
 Actually, worse still, erase a whole playlist and that’s that.
 Why have an undo item in the edit menu if it doesn’t actually do anything.

-6 February 2007, terribly early in the morning
+6 February 2007, early morning

 All about my 2nd generation iPod shuffle.